SQL Server Architecture (Explained)

 Query Executor

-Query executer calls Access Method.
-It provides an execution plan for data fetching logic required for execution.
-Once data is received from Storage Engine, the result gets published to the Protocol layer.
-Finally, data is sent to the end user.
+The Query Executor calls the Access Method in the Storage Engine.
+It provides an execution plan containing the data-fetching logic required for execution.
+Once data is received from the Storage Engine, the result is published to the Protocol Layer and sent to the end user.

 Storage Engine

-Data File, physically stores data in the form of data pages, with each data page having a size of 8KB, forming the smallest storage unit in SQL Server.
-These data pages are logically grouped to form extents.
-No object is assigned a page in SQL Server.
+Data files physically store data in the form of data pages, with each page having a size of 8KB.
+This is the smallest storage unit in SQL Server.
+Data pages are logically grouped into extents.
+No object is assigned an individual page directly; instead, maintenance is done via extents.
+Each page has a Page Header (96 bytes) carrying metadata such as page type, page number, used space, free space, and pointers to the next and previous pages.

 Access Method

-1. If the query is DDL, SELECT statement, the query is pass to the Buffer Manager for further processing.
+• If the query is a SELECT statement (DML), it is passed to the Buffer Manager for further processing.

 Buffer Manager